A Self-Guided Day Trip Around Atiu: One Day Itinerary© CookIslandsPocketGuide.com

 Oneroa Beach to Konakonako Landing

-Distance: 7km (4.3 miles), Drive time: 13 minutes, Cycle time: 28 minutes
+Distance: 7 km (4.3 mi), Drive time: 13 minutes, Cycle time: 28 minutes

-The main attraction of this stretch of coast is the drive/cycle itself.
-The quiet road has a mix of forest and tranquil plantations.
-If it happens to be windy and high tide, you may spot the Whistling Holes (Pari Aniu) natural water fountain blowing ocean water into the air along the coast.
+If it happens to be windy and high tide, you may spot the Whistling Holes (Pari Aniu), a natural water fountain that blows ocean water into the air along the coast (although the access trail was overgrown when we last visited).

 A Self-Guided Day Trip Around Atiu - One Day Itinerary© Google Maps